Self Leadership Coaching is a Heroic Journey of Self Discovery and Personal Growth

-A man named Joseph Campbell, a mythologist, professor and writer, studied and documented the similarities in myths across different times and cultures.
+A man named Joseph Campbell, a mythologist, teacher and writer, studied and documented the similarities in myths that have been carried and told across times and cultures.

 The Call to Adventure & Growth

 It’s time to depart from the ordinary and relatively safe world you’ve created but aren’t satisfied with.
 Adventure is calling and inviting you into the unknown.

 Fear of change, pain and loss keep one tethered to the status-quo, and while the call to adventure and self actualization can be refused, it isn’t without painful consequences.

 Does this sound familiar to you?